ncatlab/nlab-content/pages/3/8/4/0/483/content.md

 This is why a directed space is defined such that its "thing of all paths in it" is not, in general, a [[fundamental groupoid]] but a [[fundamental category]].

-Methinks that for the application which you have in mind you want to be studying [[poset]]s and these are special cases of categories and in particular naturally interpreted as combinatorial models for directed space, in exactly the way in which you are thinking of them as directed spaces!
+Methinks that for the application which you have in mind you want to be studying [[partial order|posets]] and these are special cases of categories and in particular naturally interpreted as combinatorial models for directed space, in exactly the way in which you are thinking of them as directed spaces!
 So it seems to me you don't actually need to be looking for what you seem to be looking for, since it is already quite easily there.
 But of course maybe I misunderstand what you are after.

 _[[Eric Forgy|Eric]]_: I doubt that what I am looking for is new.
 If you could help put a name on it, that would be great.
 I'm not exactly sure what I mean by directed category either other than a "category with a direction" :|